SignPath/website/docs/blog/_drafts/2023-03-28-office-macros.md

 1. This can still be unblocked by the user ([How-To from Microsoft](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)).
   Which could be provoked through a social engineering attack.
 2. It doesn't help against attacks from within your organization

-The only solution is to only allow the execution of reviewed macros in your organization.
-To verfiy their authenticity and that they are not manipulated after the review, they need to be signed with trusted certificates.

 Here you can see an overview over easily available methods to limit execution of Microsoft Office macros: